top of page

 Paratrooper

-So, this is really for Miss Drop 44 members, if members of other groups do things different; great!
-At Miss Drop 44, we all wear the same kit and do things our own way, if you like our way, great!
-If you don't then thats fine too.
+So, this is really for Miss Drop 44 members; if members of other groups do things differently, great!
+At Miss Drop 44, we all wear the same kit (after all, that IS why it's called a uniform) and do things our own way, if you like our way, great!
+If you don't then that's fine, too.

 Most people will quickly find that re-enacting soon fills all the available free space in your home with random items!
 It's quite easy to buy everything you see at a good price, not because you need it, but because it looks good or is a great price!

-However, this list below will give you list of what you'll need.
+However, the list below will give you the basic list of what you'll need.
 This is all based on a 101st Enlisted Trooper jumping into Normandy.
-If your planning on doing a more specialist role, then obviously your kit will be slightly different, but all members will have the complete kit for a rifleman, as well as any other secondary impression.
+If you're planning on doing a more specialist role, then obviously your kit will be slightly different, but all members will have the complete kit for a rifleman, as well as any other items necessary for any secondary impression.

 Combat Uniform - your first biggest purchase!

 The M42 Paratroopers Jump Jacket and Trousers can be purchased from a variety of places.
-However SOF is the easiest option; ATFs seem to be good again, their standards rise and fall more than the stock exchange.
-EPICs M42s are worthy of getting and tinkering with.
+However, Soldier of Fortune (SOF) is the easiest option; At The Front (ATF) seem to be good again, but their standards seem to rise and fall more than the stock exchange.
+Epic Militaria M42s are worthy of getting and tinkering with.

 DO PLEASE DO NOT BUY FROM ANY OTHER PLACE!!!